 In Denver, Adams and Jefferson County, Colorado, Perjury occurs whenever someone is accused of lying during an official proceeding (a court proceeding) under an oath required by law, or when someone makes a false statement to a public servant.
 Across Colorado, Perjury can be charged as either Perjury in the First Degree, C.R.S.
 18-8-502, or Perjury in the Second Degree, C.R.S.
 18-8-503.
-If you face charges of Perjury anywhere in Colorado, call a Perjury attorney at the O’Malley Law Office immediately.
+If you face charges of Perjury anywhere in Colorado, call a Perjury attorney at O'Malley and Sawyer, LLC immediately.

 Perjury in the First Degree, C.R.S.
 18-8-502, is charged in Denver, Douglas County and across Colorado whenever someone, during an official proceeding, makes a false statement that he knows is false, under oath.
 Perjury in the First Degree is a: